jayurbain/CarND-Vehicle-Detection/README.md

 <img src="images/sample_find_car_boxes_histogram.png" alt="sample_find_car_boxes_histogram.png" width="500px" style="display:block; margin-left: auto; margin-right: auto;">

-To reduce false positives, a BoundingBoxes was created to maintain a queue of window predictions.
-This class is used to implement a heatmap with a given threshold (4 was used), and can be used to average image sequences.
+To reduce false positives, a BoundingBoxes class was created to maintain a queue of window predictions.
+This class is used to implement a heatmap and a minimum threshold of overlapping windows, i.e., heatmaps.
+A threshold of 15 was used for the project video.

 <img src="images/sample_find_car_boxes_heat.png" alt="sample_find_car_boxes_heat.png" width="500px" style="display:block; margin-left: auto; margin-right: auto;">